xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __set_vacuum_gripper__(self, on, wait=False, timeout=3, delay_sec=None, sync=True, hardware_version=1):

-> Set vacuum gripper state
+> Set the Vacuum Gripper ON/OFF
 >
 > :param on: open or not
 > &ensp;&ensp;&ensp;&ensp;on=True: equivalent to calling `set_tgpio_digital(0, 1)` and `set_tgpio_digital(1, 0)`
 > &ensp;&ensp;&ensp;&ensp;on=False: equivalent to calling `set_tgpio_digital(0, 0)` and `set_tgpio_digital(1, 1)`
-> :param wait: wait or not, default is False
+> :param wait: wait the object picked by the vacuum gripper or not, default is False
 > :param timeout: wait time, unit:second, default is 3s
 > :param delay_sec: delay effective time from the current start, in seconds, default is None(effective immediately)
 > :param sync: whether to execute in the motion queue, set to False to execute immediately(default is True)